 These feelings have been compared to having the flu, although they are usually less intense and longer lasting.

 Rheumatoid arthritis may affect other areas of your body.
-Involvement of multiple areas of the body occurs is more common with moderate to severe rheumatoid arthritis.
+Involvement of multiple areas of the body occurs and is more common with moderate to severe rheumatoid arthritis.

 Rheumatoid nodules are bumps under the skin that most often appear on the elbows.
 Sometimes they are painful.

-Lung involvement, due to either damage to the lungs or inflammation of the lining around the lungs, is common but usually causes no symptoms.
+Lung involvement, due to either damage to the lungs or inflammation of the lining around the lungs, is common but sometimes causes no symptoms.
 If shortness of breath develops, it can be treated with drugs that reduce inflammation in the lungs.